blorente/GSoC-proposals/macventure.md

 - **Handle (IRC and wiki):** blorente
 - **Phone:** (+34) 722 747 898

-# Add support for MacVenture games via WebVenture engine
+# Add support for MacVenture games by reimplementing the WebVenture engine

 *by Borja Lorente (blorente), 2016*